 Take these steps to help prevent recurrent back problems:

-Maintain your proper body weight because excess weight strains your back muscles.
+- Maintain your proper body weight.
+Excess weight strains your back muscles.

-Avoid smoking, which causes the spine to degenerate faster than normal.
+- Avoid smoking.
+Smoking causes the spine to degenerate faster than expected.